 The proposed WEF will impact on the areas existing rural sense of place.
 Based on the findings of the SIA and the Visual Impact Assessment (VIA) (MetroGIS, July 2024) there are several nature reserves and tourist facilities located in the area.
 The VIA notes that there are three formally protected areas within the study area, namely the Cape Floral Region Protected Area, Touw Local Nature Reserve and Drie Kuilen Private Nature Reserve.
 The Cape Floral Region is also a World Heritage Site as recognized by UNESCO.
 The Drie Kuilen PNR offers a variety of activities such as game drives, hikes and overnight accommodation.
-There are also several non-designated private natures reserves and guest farms located within the study area, namely Aquila Private Nature Reserve to the north, Middelberg guest farm, Leeuwenboschfontein guest farm, Porcupine Peak guest farm and Exemia Private Game Reserve can be found near the centre of the study area.
+Numerous nondesignated private natures reserves, and guest farms are also located within the study area, namely Aquila Private Nature Reserve to the north, Middelberg guest farm, Leeuwenboschfontein guest farm, Porcupine Peak guest farm and Eximia Private Game Reserve can be found near the centre of the study area.
 All the reserves and farms offer tourist accommodation facilities and activities.
 The attraction of these areas is linked to the rural character of the area, including the views and vistas.
-The Hugo WEF is therefore located in an area that can be described a visually sensitive.
+The greater environment with its wide open, undeveloped landscapes is considered to have a high visual quality.